SpeedyWeather/.github/profile/README.md

 - [StochasticStir.jl](https://github.com/SpeedyWeather/StochasticStir.jl), for stochastic stirring of vorticity in mid-latitudes with a jetstream-dependent drag term.
 - [ManyZonalJets.jl](https://github.com/SpeedyWeather/ManyZonalJets.jl) as initial conditions for SpeedyWeather's shallow-water model with each jet following [Galewsky, 2004](https://doi.org/10.3402/tellusa.v56i5.14436).

+## Repositories for SpeedyWeather analysis

+- [RainMaker.jl](https://github.com/SpeedyWeather/RainMaker.jl), a repository to analyse and document the rainfall in one location